Anorexia nervosa: Diet

 Diet is the most essential factor to work on in people with anorexia nervosa, and must be tailored to each person's needs.
-Food variety is important when establishing meal plans as well as foods that are higher in energy density.
-People must consume adequate calories, starting slowly, and increasing at a measured pace.
+Food variety is important when establishing meal plans as well as foods that are higher in energy density, especially in carbohydrates and dietary fat, which are easier for the undernourished body to break down.
 Evidence of a role for zinc supplementation during refeeding is unclear.
+Dieticians work with the medical team to add dietary supplements like iron, every other day, or calcium.